org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 - [Security Update Guide - Microsoft Security Response Center](https://msrc.microsoft.com/update-guide)
     - can **manually** be downloaded as multiple csv files, one per year.
 Time frame has to be set manually.
-    - contains `CVE/ADV ↔︎ KB` relations that are not present in the other sources
+    - contains `CVE/ADV ↔︎ KB` relations that are not present in the other sources.
-    - does not contain `KB ↔︎ KB` relations
+    - does not contain `KB ↔︎ KB` relations.
-    - a short how-to can be found [here](performing-csv-download.md)
+    - A short how-to can be found [here](performing-csv-download.md).
 - [Microsoft Security Updates API | MSRC](https://api.msrc.microsoft.com/cvrf/v2.0/swagger/index)
-    - can **automatically** be mirrored using our process (see below)
+    - can **automatically** be mirrored using our process (see below),
-    - contains `CVE/ADV ↔︎ KB` relations that are not present in the other sources
+    - contains `CVE/ADV ↔︎ KB` relations that are not present in the other sources,
-    - contains `KB ↔︎ KB` relations
+    - contains `KB ↔︎ KB` relations,
-    - only contains relations that have a MS Security Update Advisor
+    - only contains relations that have a MS Security Update Advisor.
 - [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx)
-    - **cannot** be mirrored (no API/download available)
+    - **cannot** be mirrored (no API/download available),
-    - contains `KB ↔︎ KB` relations
+    - contains `KB ↔︎ KB` relations,
-    - does not contain `KB ↔︎ CVE/ADV` relations
+    - does not contain `KB ↔︎ CVE/ADV` relations.

 ### Problems with the data sources

-- only one of the three data sources can be retrieved automatically.
+- Only one of the three data sources can be retrieved automatically.
 The one available for mirroring is the most important one, yet it still misses a lot of information.
-- the data in between the different sources is inconsistent.
+- The data in between the different sources is inconsistent.
 Every data source either contains `CVE/ADV → KB` or `KB → KB`relations that are missing in the other sources.
 The Update Catalog knows about this information, but is inconsistent in itself.
   An example for `KB4499409`: